Service and AdviceCoronavirus: FAQs about student affairs and teaching

 For all students enrolled in Baden-Württemberg in the summer semester 2020, winter semester 2020/21 and summer semester 2021, the individual regular course length will be extended by the appropriate number of semester.

-Also in this semester, Heidelberg University offers as many lectures and classes on campus as possible and only continues with online teaching formats as a supplementary measure.
+Also in this semester, Heidelberg University offered as many lectures and classes on campus as possible and only continued with online teaching formats as a supplementary measure.

 How can I reach contact persons at present to ask questions about the topic of my study course?